-Canada, US Open, Indoors: Everything you always wanted to know about Felix Auger-Aliassime (but never had time to find out) – updated after Davis Cup
+Canada, Fontang, Davis Cup: Everything you always wanted to know about Felix Auger-Aliassime (but never had time to find out) – updated after 2023 US Open exit

 Find out everything you need to know about the young Canadian star Felix Auger-Aliassime, who won three titles in a row as he qualified for the season-ending ATP Finals in 2022

-Does Felix Auger-Aliassime play Davis Cup for Canada?
+Has Felix Auger-Aliassime won the Davis Cup with Canada?